 Heritage Fellows are awarded stipends of $3,000.
 They are recognized as members of the emerging generation to lead Baptists.
 And in the process they make their own contribution to understanding Baptist heritage and identity.

-Heritage Fellows need to be Baptists in Virginia, students at a college or university in Virginia with an active Baptist collegiate ministry sponsored by the Baptist General Association of Virginia, active in a faith community, and exceptional students who are making a 3.0 grade average.
+Heritage Fellows are required to be Baptists in Virginia, students at a college or university in Virginia with an active Baptist collegiate ministry sponsored by the Baptist General Association of Virginia, active in a faith community, and exceptional students who are making a 3.0 grade average.
 They must be college sophomores or juniors for the academic term in which they will serve; therefore, a freshman may apply as long as he or she will be a sophomore in the new academic year beginning in the fall and a sophomore can apply for their sophomore or junior year.
 Heritage Fellows may be considered for a second year of appointment.

 Since the program began, some 25 Heritage Fellows have been appointed from the following colleges and universities in Virginia: University of Richmond, Bluefield College, University of Virginia, Longwood University, College of William and Mary, Virginia Tech, Lynchburg College, University of Mary Washington and Radford University.
-Ask your Baptist collegiate minister for further information or contact Fred Anderson at the Center for Baptist Heritage & Studies at the University of Richmond (804)289-8434.
+Ask your Baptist collegiate minister for further information or contact Nathan Taylor at the Center for Baptist Heritage & Studies at the University of Richmond (804) 289-8434.